 Did you get your visa?
 Do you need a visa?
 It all depends on where you’re from and where you’re going and how long you’ll be there… It can get complicated!
 But if you need it, you need it.
 It’s nice to be able to get a visa on arrival when you land at your destination, but rules can change quickly, so just check again before your trip to make sure you have the latest information.
 Check out How to Get an Impossible Visa if all hope seems lost!

 Read on: How to Get a Tourist Visa

 Have you ever forgotten your phone in a cab or Uber?
 At your hotel?
 At the security checkpoint?
 It happens to the best of us!
 But losing your phone before or during travel can be devastating, especially if all your plans are on your phone.
 It’s good to have hardcopy backups, but it’s best if you can simply remember your phone and its charger!
-And keep it safe from falls and water with a heavy-duty case.
+If you’re likely to let your phone die, a charging phone case is a great option.